LoicBrassart/tgc-vite/readme.md

 - Bonus: Add a Makefile to store useful/common commands
 - Bonus: Add restart policy, healthchecks & dependencies, and DCompose profiles to compose.yaml
 - Fix: Add a volume for data persistence
+- Add a "files" microservices for handling uploads